Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 Their mother shares the sentiment.

-“He was somebody who was gone a lot, in a lot of ways, between the military and with his career, but when you came one-on-one with him — you realize that he was a person that when he was there, he really just genuinely wanted to help you,” Lisa said.
+“He was somebody who was gone a lot, in a lot of ways, between the military and with his career, but when you came one-on-one with him — you realize that he was a person that when he was there, he really just genuinely wanted to help you.”

 “I think that’s why there’s so many people that are coming out of the woodwork and sending us stories,” she added.